bloc97/CrossAttentionControl/README.md

 ## Usage
-Two functions are included, `stablediffusion(...)` which generates images and `prompt_token(...)` that is used to help the user find which token is a word in the prompt.
+Two functions are included, `stablediffusion(...)` which generates images and `prompt_token(...)` that is used to help the user find the token index for words in the prompt.

 Parameters of `stabledifusion(...)`:
 | Name = Default Value | Description | Example |